-On my second run, again at the bottom… I did Ruby Run to Showcase, Sleighride, Wild Air and Stokes.
-Yesterday it was a total mismosh of ungroomed snowmaking whales, chunky funk, snowmobile tracks and the kitchen sink.
-Today… it had been groomed overnight, for the first time this year.
+On my second run, I did Ruby Run to Showcase, Sleighride, Wild Air and Stokes.
+Yesterday it was a total mish-mosh of ungroomed snowmaking whales, chunky funk, snowmobile tracks and the kitchen sink.
+It had been groomed overnight, for the first time this year.
 But it still left something to be desired.
 They were still blowing on the bottom of Showcase.
 Come on guys get this stuff OPEN.

 After my third Gondi, Ski Pat was looking like he was going to open Topridge.
 I really was after Pine Knot based on my experience from yesterday.
 I asked about it, but after a sarcastic comment about the rope being across it (I can see that)… I did Topridge.
 It was about like yesterday.
 Scratchy.